A war of traditional art vs digital art has been long waging since digital art has come into existence?

 9. Traditional Art Is Infinite

-Imagine how many lifetimes will it take for you to master all the forms of traditional art?
+Imagine how many lifetimes will it take for you to master all the traditional art forms.
 It is beyond comprehension.

 (If you think you know the answer, comment down in the comment section!)